Building a Simple Valuation Model in a Spreadsheet

 Why Valuation Models Matter

 A valuation model is a controlled experiment with numbers.
-If you do it with discipline, you can tighten error bars.
-In one large-sample result, DCF valuations landed within ±15% of market price 68% of the time when analysts used sector-specific equity risk premiums, versus 41% with generic market premiums.
-(Damodaran, 2012)
+In a large-sample study, NYU professor Aswath Damodaran found that DCF valuations landed within 15% of market price 68% of the time when analysts used sector-specific equity risk premiums, versus just 41% with generic market premiums (Investment Valuation, 3rd ed., 2012).
+Structure matters more than sophistication.

-Two uncomfortable facts force you to care about structure:
+Two facts force you to care about how your model is built:

-- Terminal value is usually 60–80% of enterprise value, meaning the last line of your model can dominate the first 50 lines.
-(Koller, Goedhart & Wessels, 2020)
+- Terminal value typically accounts for 60-80% of enterprise value, meaning the last line of your model can dominate the first 50 lines (Koller, Goedhart & Wessels, 2020).

-- A 5-year explicit forecast period reduces mean absolute error by 31% versus 3 years, while going from 5 years to 10 years adds only 4% more accuracy—so "more years" is not a free lunch.
-(Fernandez, 2019)
+- A 5-year explicit forecast period reduces mean absolute error by 31% versus 3 years, while extending from 5 to 10 years adds only 4% more accuracy -- so additional forecast years hit diminishing returns fast (Pablo Fernandez, IESE Business School, 2019).

-The point is: you are not trying to predict 10 years precisely; you are trying to build a model that fails predictably inside quantified bounds.
+You are not trying to predict 10 years precisely.
+You are trying to build a model that fails predictably inside quantified bounds.

-1) Free Cash Flow (FCF): define it once, then lock it
+1) Free Cash Flow: define it once, then lock it

-FCF = EBIT × (1 − Tax Rate) + Depreciation − CapEx − ΔWorking Capital
+FCF = EBIT x (1 - Tax Rate) + Depreciation - CapEx - Change in Working Capital

-If you change sign conventions mid-sheet, you don't get a "small" mistake—you get a different business.
-One documented inconsistency (depreciation vs. capex treatment) creates an 18% average valuation discrepancy across frameworks.
-(Lundholm & O'Keefe, 2001)
+If you change sign conventions mid-sheet, you get a different business entirely.
+Lundholm and O'Keefe (University of Michigan, 2001) documented that a single inconsistency in depreciation vs. capex treatment creates an 18% average valuation discrepancy across frameworks.

-Directive rule: in your spreadsheet, hard-code a single FCF line and reference it everywhere; do not recompute FCF in multiple places.
+Rule: hard-code a single FCF line in your spreadsheet and reference it everywhere.
+Never recompute FCF in multiple places.

-A quantified floor keeps you from "optimizing" WACC into fantasy:
+A quantified floor prevents you from "optimizing" WACC into fantasy:

 - WACC should exceed the 10-year Treasury yield by at least 3.0 percentage points.